 Much like the storyline subverts the satire of the original game by ignoring and contradicting its ending, the framing of Travis as a main character is also a complete reversal of the original.
 His violence is framed as justified and righteous.
 Travis is just “One More Hero”, in other words, he is now framed the same exact way as the action game protagonists he was originally a parody of.

-One might argue that this could be classified as offscreen character development, that Travis has changed his ways between the two games.
+One might argue that this could be classified as off-screen character development, that Travis has changed his ways between the two games.
 That would be incorrect however.
-Travis is essentially the same exact character as the original game; what changed, is that he was written into a story tailor suited to justify his behaviour, to allow the audience to enjoy the ultraviolence and vulgar quips without having to think about any of those pesky themes.
+Travis is essentially the same exact character as the original game; what changed, is that he was written into a story tailor suited to justify his behavior, to allow the audience to enjoy the ultraviolence and vulgar quips without having to think about any of those pesky themes.

 His geeky antics cannot even be considered escapist anymore, as the man actually owns a giant robot with its own anime-style intro song and gets to fight specters and monsters.